My finances, my projects, my life

 Employment: benefits in kind in Luxembourg

-Meal vouchers, a company car, parking space, telephone, pension scheme, supplementary health insurance, housing, etc. Benefits in kind are commonplace in Luxembourg and enjoyed by more than one in four employees.
-Who receives these benefits and what form do they usually take?
+Meal vouchers, a company car, parking space, telephone, pension scheme, supplementary health insurance, housing, etc. Benefits in kind are commonplace in Luxembourg.
+Who receives these benefits?
+What form do they usually take?
 How do bonuses work? myLIFE offers a round-up of these little extras that employees love.

 Hiring new talent and retaining staff are two of the major challenges facing human resources departments.
 Although wages remain attractive in Luxembourg, that’s not always enough to motivate staff and ensure their loyalty.
 For this reason, many companies offer employees a “salary package” which includes benefits in kind and/or bonuses and other incentives on top of a basic salary.

-Benefits in kind are more often found in the services sector
+Benefits in kind are often found in the services sector

 Benefits in kind are goods or services that are offered to staff members by the employer at no charge or at a reduced rate.
 Their award is not mandatory and they may be offered to all employees in a company or just a selection.
 However, they must be mentioned in the employment contract or the amendment to the contract, as they form part of the employee’s remuneration.